 Course description: The goal of the course is to build an algebraic foundation for precalculus/calculus study.
 We will learn how to solve linear and quadratic equations, draw graphs of linear and quadratic functions, solve linear systems in two variables, solve linear and quadratic inequalities.
-We will discuss exponents, polynomials and rational functions.
+We will discuss exponents, polynomials and rational expressions.

 Course coordinator: Julia Viro.
-E-mail: julia@math.sunysb.edu
+E-mail: julia@math.sunysb.edu Office hours: TuTh 11:30am-12:30pm, 4-5pm in MLC or by appointment.

+Textbooks:

-Textbook: Kaufmann, Schwitters, Intermediate Algebra, tenth edition, Cengage Learning.
+Kaufmann, Schwitters, Intermediate Algebra, tenth edition, Cengage Learning.
+Higgins, Tang, Viro, Proficiency Algebra in Problems, free online.